Blechnum spicant

 Rainy Side Notes

-Deer fern are native in different areas around the globe.
+Deer ferns are native to different areas around the globe.
 They are easily identifiable when its ladder-like, fertile, deciduous fronds, which grow stiffly upright in the center, are present.
 The outer, sterile evergreen fronds spread out in a rosette around the perimeter.

-Blechnum is the Greek word for this hardy fern, while spicant means a tufted hard fern; in other words (and I can't resist saying), it's a hardy, hard fern.
-It ranges from sea to alpine altitudes, yet looks its best in a mossy woodland setting with plenty of moisture and acidic soil.
-New growth is a pale green compared to its mature deep green foliage.
+The Greek word for this hardy fern is Blechnum, while spicant means a tufted hard fern; in other words, it's a hardy, hard fern.
+Deer ferns thrive in a variety of environments, from sea to alpine altitudes, but they truly shine in a mossy woodland setting.
+This is a place with plenty of moisture, acidic soil, and a canopy of trees that provide dappled sunlight.
+In such a setting, the new growth of deer ferns is a pale green, standing out against the mature deep green foliage.

-Bloedel Reserve on Bainbridge Island in Washington State has an enormous moss garden filled with these little fern beauties.
-The garden is kept in pristine condition with not one moss hair out of place.
-If you haven't visited this estate, filled with beautiful gardens, you are in for a treat.
+One of the most stunning displays of deer ferns can be found at the Bloedel Reserve on Bainbridge Island in Washington State.
+This estate is home to an enormous moss garden, where these fern beauties thrive.
+The garden, meticulously maintained, is a sight to behold, with not a piece of moss out of place.
+If you haven't visited this estate, filled with beautiful gardens, you are in for a treat and a wealth of inspiration for your own landscape.

 Wildlife